campa-consortium/pals/README.md

 # Particle Accelerator Lattice Standard (PALS)

 An effort to create a standard to promote lattice information exchange for particle accelerators.
+Associated PALS code will be usable in a program to read/write lattice files.

 [Online documents.](https://pals-project.readthedocs.io)